 Black Hills' power generation unit holds varying interests in operating gas-fired and hydroelectric independent power plants in California, Colorado, Massachusetts, Nevada, New York and Wyoming.
 It has a total net ownership interest of 657 megawatts, as well as minority interests in several power-related funds with a net ownership interest of 24 megawatts.
-Black Hills is in the process of acquiring or constructing an additional net ownership interest of approximately 364 megawatts of generation capacity, which it expects to bring into service in the first quarter of 2003.
+Black Hills is in the process of acquiring or constructing an additional net ownership interest of approximately 364 megawatts of generation capacity, which it expects to bring into service in the fourth quarter of 2002 and first quarter of 2003.